MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 ## WYSIWYG editor

 After adding the required webpages and managing their hierarchy in the sitemap, you can add various components.
-The WYSIWYG (What You See Is What You Get) editor is part of the Pages Workspace.
+The WYSIWYG (What You See Is What You Get) editor is part of the Pages workspace.

-It allows you to add and edit the required components on the canvas easily.
-You can add and edit the following components on the canvas:
+The WYSIWYG editor allows you to add and edit the required components within the canvas.

-### Sections

-    - One column section

-    - Two columns section

-    - Three columns section

-### Components

-    - Text

-    - Button

-    - Image

-    - Video

-    - Spacer

-    - Power BI

-    - List

-    - Frame

-    - iFrame

-## Using the WYSIWYG Editor
+## Using the WYSIWYG editor

 To use the WYSIWYG editor: